 The Incorporation's Charter was ratified by the Scottish Parliament in 1672.
 However, the profession of surgery eventually fell outwith the trade of the barber and a jurisdictional dispute arose.
 This was referred to the magistrates who ruled in favour of the Barbers, who were granted permission to elect the Deacon.
 The quarrel is now well in the past and the Master Court includes in its membership a large number from the medical and care professions.

-Late Collector: Professor David Hamblen
+Late Deacon: Professor David Hamblen